Lawrence Kasdan: The Accidental Tourist (1988)

-After making Silverado, Kasdan passed on The Untouchables (1987) because he didn't like the script; it was ultimately directed by Brian De Palma.
+After making Silverado, Kasdan passed on The Untouchables (1987) because he didn't like the script; it was directed by Brian De Palma.
 He had also been developing Man Trouble (1992), but disagreed with the producers over Carole Eastman's screenplay.
-Then he was offered The Accidental Tourist, a novel by Anne Tyler, and despite its surface similarities to Man Trouble—both stories are odd-couple romances with a character who trains dogs—he "fell in love with it."
+Then he was offered The Accidental Tourist, a novel by Anne Tyler, and despite its surface similarities to Man Trouble—both stories are odd-couple romances with a character who trains dogs—he "fell in love with it".

-John Malkovich had been developing the project, and he hired theater director Frank Galati to write a script.
+John Malkovich had been developing the project, and hired theater director Frank Galati to write a script.
 When Kasdan took over, he wrote his own adaptation—ultimately sharing writing credit with Galati.
 Like many of Kasdan's own stories, this one was "about creating a new family to replace a dysfunctional one," he said.
-For the lead, he cast William Hurt for the third time.
+For the lead, he cast Hurt for the third time.

 Kasdan and Hurt reunited with Body Heat's Kathleen Turner, playing Macon's estranged wife.
 For the eccentric dog trainer, Muriel, Kasdan cast Geena Davis, who won an Academy Award for Best Supporting Actress.

 The Accidental Tourist was a surprise hit when it came out on December 23, 1988.
 It made more than $32 million, and rode a wave of critical praise through the awards season.
 It won the New York Film Critics Award despite sharp criticism from several critics—including Pauline Kael, who felt the film had no voice.

-The film earned two Golden Globe nominations (for Best Motion Picture - Drama and Best Score), a BAFTA nomination (Best Adapted Screenplay), and four Oscar nominations: Best Original Score (composed by John Williams), Best Adapted Screenplay, and Best Picture.
+The film earned two Golden Globe nominations (for Best Motion Picture - Drama and Best Score), a BAFTA nomination (Best Adapted Screenplay), and four Oscar nominations: Best Original Score (John Williams), Best Adapted Screenplay, and Best Picture.
 Davis won an Oscar for her supporting role.

 "I have sometimes been frustrated by the size of my audience, but not on that movie," said Kasdan.
 "I'm amazed we got as many people in to see it as we did.
 It was one of the most satisfying experiences I've ever had.
 I'm as proud of The Accidental Tourist as anything I've done."

 I Love You to Death (1990)

-Kasdan wanted to do something "light and irreverent" after the grief-heavy The Accidental Tourist, and he was sent a script by John Kostmayer based on a true story out of Pennsylvania: a woman tried to kill her husband multiple times over his infidelity, he survived all attempts, she and her accomplices went to prison, and when she got out the husband forgave her and took her back.
+Kasdan wanted to do something "light and irreverent" after the grief-heavy The Accidental Tourist, and John Kostmayer sent him a script based on a true story out of Pennsylvania: a woman tried to kill her husband multiple times over his infidelity, he survived all attempts, she and her accomplices went to prison, and when she got out the husband forgave her and took her back.
 "I was fascinated by that story," Kasdan said.
 "I thought it would make a wonderful film."

-It was the first film he directed from another writer's script, and starred Kevin Kline as pizzeria owner and serial cheater, Joey, and Tracy Ullman as his wife, Rosalie.
-The ensemble cast included River Phoenix, Joan Plowright, William Hurt, and Keanu Reeves.
+It was the first film he directed from another writer's script, and starred Kline as pizzeria owner and serial cheater Joey, and Tracey Ullman as his wife, Rosalie.
+The ensemble cast included Hurt, River Phoenix, Joan Plowright, and Keanu Reeves.
 The film was shot in Tacoma, Washington.